Travel Recommendations Based on Your Playlist

 Chappell Roan, who recently went from niche “gay famous” singer to a megastar drawing mega-crowds at mega-festivals, has recently been posting about the downside to her commercial success.
 In desperate pleas across social media, she asks fans to respect her boundaries: stop acting like they know her, stop stalking her and her family.

 Some say she’s asking for too much, that she chose this life.
 But this is starting a necessary conversation about fandom and the people who become the objects of their obsession.
-We live in the age of the Swiftie, where we’ve normalized a culture where some celebrities get deified, but their privacy comes at an exorbitant price.
+We live in the age of The Swiftie, where we’ve normalized a culture where some celebrities get deified, but their privacy comes at an exorbitant price.

 Swifites essentially bullied Taylor Swift into breaking up with Matty Healy (but the Swifties were onto something there, he’s gross).
 But apart from this one positive moment, they mostly use their powers for evil — tormenting anyone who says anything less-than positive about Taylor Swift and beefing with A$AP Rocky.